 CSV protocol is simple text protocol, that allows fast integration and analysis of tracked aircrafts.
-CSV messages start with '#' character and ends with " $\r$ n" characters.
+CSV messages start with '#' character and ends with " \r n" characters.
 There are following types of messages:

-- 1. ADS-B Aircraft message,
+- 1. ADS-B Aircraft message, - 2.
+Statistics message.

-- 2. FLARM Aircraft message,

-- 3. FLARM statistics message, Pressure message

-- 4. System statistics message,

-- 5. ADSB statistics message.